Deductive vs. ampliative. Repletive vs. attenuative. Induction & abduction, starkly defined thereby.

 Trade-offs.

-Each of the entailmental properties has its merits or virtues, as well as drawbacks or vices, in regard to the prospect of concluding in a truth or a falsehood:
+Each of the inference modes has its merits or virtues, as well as drawbacks or vices, in regard to the prospect of concluding in a truth or a falsehood:

 I use the phrase “in some way” twice, in the bulleted list just above, in order to allude to the fact that an inference can be both ampliative and attenuative, i.e., it can at one same time increase risk (or whatever) in some way and decrease it in some other way.
-(Of course elementary inference, as a topic, does not exhaust the topic of security, opportunity, etc., and their increase and interplay in inquiry generally.)
+(Of course elementary inference, as a topic, does not exhaust the topic of security, opportunity, etc., and their increase and interplay in inquiry generally.
+Even at an elementary level, the prospects can be counterbalanced in some sense by heuristic perspectives given by conclusions to premises.)

 Repletive: ⯈⯈